MultiSafepay/docs/content/payment-methods/klarna.md

 # Activation

-How to activate with a Klarna:
+How to activate Klarna with a Klarna:

 <details id="test-account">
 <summary>Test account</summary>